chrisvidal/death-notes/_pages/about.md

 ---
 layout: page
 title: About
-cover: /images/covers/gold.jpg
+image: /images/covers/gold.jpg
-#image: /images/covers/welcome.jpg
-excerpt: About dEATH nOTES project.
+excerpt: About death-notes project
-permalink: /about/
 ---
 This blog lives to **talk**, **share** and **educate** people around the central theme of **death**.

-Thanks to a collective of people who are writing those articles, the blog is willing to transmit a diversity of sensibility about this sensitive subject.
+Thanks to a collective of people who are writing those articles, the blog is willing to transmit a diversity of sensibility about the subject.

-This blog is willing to be secular even though some spirituality could arise from some articles since all spiritual traditions cohere on addressing the subject.
+This blog is willing to be secular even though some spirituality could arise from some articles since all spiritual traditions cohere on addressing the subject on a deep level.
+It would be quite a loss if we were denying their teachings.

-*A resource page will be coming soon with public talks, books and who knows...*
+And they all agree that *dying well* is *living well*...